armBookCodeExamples/Erratum/Chapter7/Readme.md

 ### Code 7.18

 Code 7.18 is already explained using Figure 7.11 and the text in pages 322 to 324, however a more detailed explanation will be included here soon.

 ---

+### New version of Example 7.3

+A new version of Example 7.3 is discussed here: [link](https://docs.google.com/presentation/d/14SRO7-GlrJdRlLTLZZcAXJT6EmPXtnlv/edit?pli=1#slide=id.g22e61df9a0a_1_473) and here: [link](https://docs.google.com/document/d/1K_GC4ALW6MTrbxhSVuZYqWkZdckkFsQCgjwE_RUhK2Q/edit?usp=sharing)

+By now, the explanation is in Spanish, but it can be translated into English using free tools, as Google Translator.

+The corresponding code is available in this repository: [link](https://github.com/alutenberg/example_7-3)

+We consider it to be very convenient to use this new version of the example in any course based on the book.

+---